jhudsl/Informatics_Research_Leadership/docs/04-informatics_relationships.md

 4) Nonprofit - Beyond research and management positions at nonprofits performing scientific or clinical research, informatics mentees may have opportunities at other nonprofits with other types of goals.
 For example, your mentee might find work at a nonprofit that advocates for civil rights and investigates social interactions in social media platforms.

+#### Career Paths outside of Academia

+If your mentee is more interested in a career path outside of academia we suggest you read up about industry perspectives on useful skills and knowledge, so that you are better prepared to guide your mentees to get exposure and experience to the data science domains or aspects that would be most helpful to them.

 According to [Brandon Rohrer](https://www.linkedin.com/in/brohrer/), a data scientists who formerly worked at [Facebook](https://en.wikipedia.org/wiki/Facebook) and now works at [iRobot](https://en.wikipedia.org/wiki/IRobot), there are 4 major categories of knowledge and skills for data science:

 1) **Data Analysis** - domain knowledge, research skills, and interpretation skills